From Little Acorns, Mighty Oaks Grow

 Physical Development |

-Our Learning Objectives for the children in their Physical Development work during Autumn 1 are:
+Our Learning Objectives for the children in their Physical Development work during the Summer Term are: To move confidently and safely in a range of ways, including running, jumping, and climbing |

 |